Best Money Management Apps

 The online budgeting tool also helps you budget for retirement planning, calculating how much you will need based on your spending.
 And it can assist with creating an emergency fund.
 It can even help you pay down your debt.
 (You can connect your credit cards and loans to your account too.)
 Better yet?
 It's free!

-Key features of Personal Capital's Money Management services include:
+Key features of Empower's Money Management services include:

 - Savings planner.
 This feature provides an annual savings range with a 70% chance of reaching your goals.
 Here you can create a budget and work on building a fund with three to six months' worth of your expenses to have in case of emergencies.
 The tool provides an account-level savings target to help you grow your savings faster.